techscribr/techscribr.github.io/_posts/adtech/2025-12-06-adtech-intro.md

   * This means for every 1,000 impressions they served, they earned ₹35.

 ### The Connection: A Unified Example
-Let's trace a single campaign to see how all three terms relate.
+Let's trace a single campaign to see how all these terms relate.

 #### The Setup
 * **Advertiser:** Urban Hiker